BMarkley/CrosshairCursor/README.md

 ### How to Compile

-1. First, unshar this article to extract the source code.
+1. Extract the source code.

 2. Create a Makefile.
-Change to the oneko directory and run % xmkmf.
-If you don't have this command, you can also run % imake -DUseInstalled -I/usr/lib/X11/config.
+Change to the oneko directory and run <code>$ xmkmf</code>.
+If you don't have this command, you can also run <code>$ imake -DUseInstalled -I/usr/lib/X11/config.</code>

 3. Run make:
 <code>$ make</code>